ashishdahiya/android_x86_64_ami/README.md

 # android_x86_64_ami
-Create Amazon AMI for android x86_64
+Create Amazon AMI for android x86_64 marshmallow

 # Warning
 This is work in progress.
 Android operating system boots, however, there are errors that does not allow Android to run as expected.
 If you have ideas on how to resolve these problems, please chime in.